 Support when you need it most

-If you need support to manage what feel like unmanageable emotions -- irritability, dissatisfaction, sadness, fear, anxiety, worry, or an overall lack of focus, therapy can help.
+If you're struggling to manage difficult emotions like irritability, dissatisfaction, sadness, fear, anxiety, worry, or lack of focus, therapy can help.
+You're not alone.

 Cynthia specializes in addressing the unique challenges individuals face.